Draft WDBD Rules for Pennant 2018 - 2019

 During the finals of the pennant competition the club that finished higher on the ladder will be deemed to be the Home Side and will be responsible for the pennant check sheets and results.

 12 Eligibility of Players

-(b) For the last four rounds of home and away matches no side shall include more than three players who, have played the majority of their matches in higher numbered sides.[Side 1 is a higher numbered side than side 2.]
+(a) For the last four rounds of home and away matches no side shall include more than three players who have played the majority of their matches in higher numbered sides.[Side 1 is a higher numbered side than side 2.]

-Players selected when a match or a round is abandoned, those in a side given a forfeit, and players listed to play against a bye, will be considered to have played in that round, the players to qualify being those listed on the pennant check form for a match that is abandoned after it has started, or, for any match that does not start, those named by their club in the side submitted for publication by 6 PM on Wednesday.
+Players selected when a match or a round is abandoned, and those in a side given a forfeit, will be considered to have played in that round, the players to qualify being those listed on the pennant check form for a match that is abandoned after it has started, or, for any match that does not start, those named by their club in the side submitted for publication by 6 PM on Wednesday.

 If any club is uncertain of having available sufficient members who are eligible under this rule, it can apply to the WDBD March Committee for permission to play, if necessary, other nominated members.
 If permission is granted such members can play in any position other than skip.

 Match points shall be allocated as follows: -